 A. The Private Sphere B. The Public Sphere

 Figure 3.
-The NL’s different impact on supporters and objectors with respect to different groups varied also as a function of sphere.
-In allocating private resources, people who read the NL and supported it penalized gays and Soviets whereas people who read the NL and objected to the law penalized UO.
+The NL’s different impact on supporters and opponents varied also as a function of sphere.
+In allocating private resources, people who read the NL and supported it penalized LGBTs and Soviet immigrants, whereas people who read the NL and objected to the law penalized the UO.
 Mirroring trends emerged in allocating public resources.
-NL supporters became more inclusive towards the group penalized by NL objectors (UO), whereas objectors became more inclusive towards the groups that were penalized by supporters penalized (gays and soviets).
-With respect to Arabs, NL supporters did not vary from control, whereas NL objectors were much more inclusive towards Arabs in private and in public.
-The interaction between new condition and sphere was borderline significant, F(2,293) = 2.76, p = .065.
-While the interaction between new condition and group was highly significant, as plotted in Figure 3, the 3-way interaction was not statistically significant.
+NL supporters became more inclusive toward the group penalized by NL opponents (UO), whereas opponents became more inclusive toward the groups that were penalized by supporters (LGBTs and Soviet immigrants).
+With respect to Arabs, NL supporters did not vary from the control group, whereas NL opponents were much more inclusive toward Arabs in private and in public.
+The interaction between the new condition and sphere was borderline significant; F(2,293) = 2.76, p = .065.
+While the interaction between the new condition and group was highly significant, as plotted in Figure 3 <AU: Or Figure 2?>, the three-way interaction was not statistically significant.

-Discussion
+C. Discussion

-The first experiment tested several of our hypotheses regarding the impact of majority nationalism laws on minorities discrimination, utilizing the draft Israeli Nation Law (NL) as a case study.
-First, it tested whether exposure to the NL would result in increased discrimination towards a national minority group.
+Experiment 1 tested several of our hypotheses regarding the impact of majority nationalism laws on discrimination against minorities, utilizing the draft Israeli Nation Law (NL) as a case study.
+First, it tested whether exposure to the NL would result in increased discrimination toward a national minority group.
 Second, it examined whether psychological reactance might appear among those who perceive the law as unjust.
-Third, it investigated the potential spill-over effects of the NL across different minority groups and from the public to the private sphere.
+Third, it investigated the potential spillover effects of the NL across different minority groups and from the public to the private sphere.

-The most significant finding is with respect to the second hypothesis.
-We did not find that the NL affected discrimination towards the Arab minority (the allocation of resources to the Arabs remained at floor level among supporters of the law), but it did generate a pattern that fits with psychological reactance among the law’s objectors.
-The NL objectors became substantially more inclusive towards the Arab minority and also towards minorities whose relations with hegemonic Judaism are tensed.
-Indeed, with respect to the third hypothesis, it appears that the objectors’ reactance spilled from the Arab group to LGBTs and USSR migrants.
-In line with reactance theory, the objectors’ reactance did not spill to the UO, whose identity conforms with hegemonic Judaism.
-Another support for reactance is found in the substantial rise in inclusiveness in the public sphere, against the NL’s expression of Arab exclusion from the public sphere.
-We note that an alternative interpretation to reactance is that the law, by affirming Jewish identity, relieved the objectors’ identity threat and allowed them to become more accepting and inclusive of minorities.
-However, this interpretation seems highly odd given the objectors’ objection to the law.
-Their behavior appears more like a backlash than a relief.
+The most significant finding is with respect to the second hypothesis: the pattern of responses to the NL reflects psychological reactance among the law’s opponents.
+The NL opponents became substantially more inclusive toward the Arab minority and also toward minorities that have tense relations with hegemonic Judaism.
+Indeed, with respect to the third hypothesis, this reactance extended from the Arab group to LGBTs and USSR migrants, but not to the UO, whose identity conforms with hegemonic Judaism.
+Additional support for reactance is found in the substantial rise in inclusiveness in the public sphere, against the NL’s expression of Arab exclusion from the public sphere.
+We note that an alternative interpretation to reactance is that the law, by affirming Jewish identity, reduced threats to the opponents’ identity and allowed them to become more accepting and inclusive of minorities.
+However, this interpretation seems odd given the opponents’ objection to the law.
+Their behavior appears more like a backlash than a response to reduced threat.

-With respect to the first and third hypotheses, our evidence is mixed.
-As we noted, exposure to the NL did not affect discrimination towards the Arab national minority among the law supporters.
-However, NL supporters responded in line with the identity threat activation hypothesis and they became more prejudiced towards groups whose relations with the hegemonic Jewish Orthodoxy are tensed (LGBT, USSR migrant) and less prejudiced towards the Jewish Orthodox minority group (UO), although the substantive size of these effects is not especially impressive.
-In any case, this pattern of gains and losses under the NL fits with the interpretation that the draft law activates Jewish identity threat among its supporters and that this effect can spill across minority groups.
+With respect to hypotheses 1 (increased discrimination) and 3 (spillover effects), our evidence is mixed.
+Exposure to the NL did not affect discrimination against the Arab national minority among the law supporters.
+However, NL supporters responded in line with the identity threat activation hypothesis, becoming more prejudiced toward groups whose relations with the hegemonic Jewish Orthodoxy are tense (LGBTs, USSR migrants) and less prejudiced toward the Jewish Orthodox minority group (UO), although the substantive size of these effects is not impressive.
+This pattern of increases and decreases in discrimination in relation to the NL fits with the interpretation that the draft law activates Jewish identity threat among its supporters and that this effect can spill over across minority groups.